 Bezaleel Wells School has its roots in a modest four-room schoolhouse established in 1875.
 Known as Plumb Street School because it faced Plumb Street, the school added four rooms in 1890 and another four in 1896.
 Later, the name was changed to McKinley School in honor of William McKinley.
 When the city built a high school in 1918, it took the name McKinley High School, necessitating that the schoolhouse be renamed, this time as Bezaleel Wells School, in honor of Canton’s founder.
 By 1925, the structure had grown into the largest elementary school in Canton, with 1,000 pupils.
 During World War II, it began a preschool for children with working parents.
 By 1952, Bezaleel Wells School and its playground had grown to occupy an entire city block.
-The school closed to students in 1961 and then served as an administrative building until it, too, closed in 2008.
+The school closed in 2008, after years of serving as an administrative building.

 OHIO & ERIE CANAL